 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Zeus Sphinx, Lucifer, Cinobi and Guildma are a few examples of other banking malware.
-However, trojans can have a wide variety of functionalities.
-Some can enable remote access and control over the infected device, cause chain infections (i.e. download/install additional malware), exfiltrate and/or extract information, etc. Regardless of how these malicious programs operate, the end-goal is the same - to generate profit for the cyber criminals behind them.
+Zeus Sphinx, Lucifer, Cinobi and Guildma are some examples of other banking malware, however, Trojans can have a wide variety of functionalities.
+Some can enable remote access and control over the infected device, cause chain infections (i.e. download/install additional malware), exfiltrate and/or extract information, etc. Regardless of how these malicious programs operate, their purpose is identical: to generate profit for the cyber criminals behind them.

 How did Mekotio infiltrate my computer?

-It is strongly advised against opening suspicious and/or irrelevant emails, especially any links or attachments found in them - as that can lead to a high-risk infection.
+Do not open suspicious and/or irrelevant emails, especially those with any links or attachments found in them, as this can lead to high-risk infection.
 All downloads must be done from official and verified sources.
-It is just as important to activate and update products with tools/functions provided by legitimate developers.
+It is also important to activate and update products with tools/functions provided by legitimate developers.
 Illegal activation ("cracking") tools and third party updaters must not be used, as they are often employed to proliferate malware.
-To protect device and user safety, it is crucial to have a dependable anti-virus/anti-spyware installed and kept updated.
-This software is to be used for regular system scans and removal of detected/potential threats.
+To protect device and user safety, it is crucial to have a reputable anti-virus/anti-spyware installed and kept updated.
+Use this software for regular system scans and removal of detected/potential threats.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.